ShreyPandit/Volatility-Prediction-using-MAEC-Dataset/README.md

 # Other information
 I have used Adam optimizer and Mean squared error as a loss <br>
-Only 100 companies have been used in order to train the model as the dataset is too large to train upon online sites like colab. <br>
+Only 100 companies have been used in order to train the model as the dataset is too large and there are computational constraints. <br>

 # Performance of the model
 The model was trained for 20 epochs and the loss reduced from 50.27 to a minimum of 0.75 (MAE) <br>